moinloin/rust-json-ordering/README.md

-# PostgreSQL JSON Order Preservation Demo
+# PostgreSQL JSON Order Preservation PoC

 A demonstration of JSON field order preservation issues in PostgreSQL and a solution using `LinkedHashMap` in Rust.